ChengyangJiang/LBGD-HarMo/README.md

 - `Synthetic_Quadratic_Optimization`: code for synthetic numerical experiments.
 - `Logistic_Regression`: code for logistic regression experiments.
+- `Demo`: code for quick demonstration of both experiments.

 If you find this repo useful, please cite our paper.